shahcompbio/single_cell_pipeline/docs/source/index.md

     - LANE_ID_2
 ```

 The alignment pipeline classifies the species for each read.
-You can read more about it in detail here: (Organism Filter)[organism_filter.md]
+You can read more about it in detail here: [Organism Filter](organism_filter.md)

-The alignment metrics and gc metrics tables are described in detail TODO
+You can also read more about the alignment metrics data [here](alignment_metrics.md) and gc metrics [here](gc_metrics.md)

 ## 2. HMMcopy